-A reliable and automated instrument for the Amorphous Fraction determination in Quality Control laboratories of Polypropylene plants
+A reliable and automated instrument for determining the Amorphous Fraction in Polypropylene, developed for Quality Control laboratories

 CRYSTEX® QC is a step forward in technology for automating the Soluble Fraction measurement in polypropylene and other polyolefin resins.
 This is a modern alternative to the traditional gravimetric analysis or wet chemistry method based on xylene solubility, known for being very time consuming and requiring constant manual handling of solvents.